 Many programming languages allow the user to specify some declared entity to be “constant”.
 The “constant” qualification assists in static verification and optimization of the code, and hence is very useful.

 However, some of these languages allow alteration of the value of this entity in some cases after all.
-The semantics then range from legitimate and deterministic behaviorbehaviour to implementation-defined or undefined behaviour.
+The semantics then range from legitimate and deterministic behaviour to implementation-defined or undefined behaviour.
 Often, the alterations are performed by means of indirection.

 8.2.2 Cross reference